 Historic Areas are not the only significant elements of our shared history.
-Also, within the Rural Area, are approximately 677 architectural sites, 745 archaeology sites recorded with the Virginia as well as 37 of the County's 57 County Registered Historic Sites.
+Also, within the Rural Area, are approximately 677 architectural sites, 745 archaeology sites recorded with the Virginia Department of Historic Resources.
+Of those, 23 are listed on the Virginia Landmarks Registry and the National Register of Historic Places.
+County records show 208 cemeteries located in the Rural Area, as well as 37 of the County's 57 County Registered Historic Sites.
 There are 7,529 acres classified as High Historic Sensitivity and 6,228 acres classified as High Prehistoric Sensitivity.
 There are also five battlefield landscapes and the Journey Through Hallowed Ground corridor which comprise vast areas of the Rural Area.